-- Inadequate dietary intake – the two types of iron include haem iron (found in animal foods) and non-haem iron (from plant products).
+- Inadequate dietary intake – there are two types of dietary iron, haem iron (found in animal tissue) and non-haem iron.
 The body absorbs haem iron much more easily than non-haem iron.
 There are many reasons why the dietary intake of iron could be inadequate, including a poorly balanced vegetarian diet, chronic fad dieting or limited access to a wide range of fresh foods – for example, as a result of living in remote areas or having a low income.

 - Increased need – the adolescent growth spurt, pregnancy and breastfeeding are situations when the body requires more iron.
 If this increased need isn’t met, a deficiency can quickly occur.